venkateshchepuru/microsoft-graph-docs/api-reference/beta/api/educationsubmission-setupResourcesFolder.md

 Provide an empty json `{}` as request body for this method.

 ## Response
-If successful, this method returns a `200 Ok` response code.
+If successful, this method returns a `200 OK` response code.
 The body will contain the submission model.

 ## Examples